obskyr/obscuriosities/_posts/2020-06-13-episode-2-mon-dieu,-it's-jumping-flash-3!.md

     <div class="image-container">
         <img src="{{ 'assets/episodes/episode-2-mon-dieu%2C-it%27s-jumping-flash-3%21/robbit-mon-dieu-12.png' | relative_url }}">
         <div class="caption">A request addressed from the “Great Weasel Gang”.
-In it, they explain that they've kidnapped the president's daughter, and that if you don't play and win their “game of horror”, they'll… *pour flour on her*!!!</div>
+In it, they explain that they've kidnapped the president's daughter, and that if you don't play and win their “game of horror”, they'll… <em>pour flour on her</em>!!!</div>
     </div>

     <div class="image-container">